emoryjianghang/DeepLearning.ai-Summary/4- Convolutional Neural Networks/Readme.md

 ### Edge detection example

-- The convolution operation is one of the fundamentals blocks of a CNN.
+- The convolution operation (**implemented in element-wise multiplication**) is one of the fundamentals blocks of a CNN.
 One of the examples about convolution is the image edge detection operation.
 - Early layers of CNN might detect edges then the middle layers will detect parts of objects and the later layers will put the these parts together to produce an output.
 - In an image we can detect vertical edges, horizontal edges, or full edge detector.
 - Vertical edge detection:
-  - An example of convolution operation to detect vertical edges:
+  - An example of convolution operation to detect **vertical edges**:
     - ![](Images/01.png)
   - In the last example a `6x6` matrix convolved with `3x3` filter/kernel gives us a `4x4` matrix.
   - If you make the convolution operation in TensorFlow you will find the function `tf.nn.conv2d`.
 In keras you will find `Conv2d` function.